yui/yeti/README.md

 Contribute
 ----------

 Your contributions are welcome!
 Please review the [YUI contributor guide][CLA] before contributing.
-If you haven't contributed to a [YUI project][YUI] before, you'll need to review and sign the [YUI CLA][CLA] before I can accept your pull request.
+If you haven't contributed to a [YUI project][YUI] before, you'll need to review and sign the [YUI CLA][CLA] before we can accept your pull request.

   [jspec]: http://github.com/visionmedia/jspec
   [yui3]: http://github.com/yui/yui3